-Child support paid directly to the BG is budgeted until verification is received indicating that the absent parent is ordered to pay the child support to CSSD.
-At this time, the court should begin sending the child support to CSSD.
+Child support paid directly to the BG is budgeted in the TANF case until verification is received indicating that the absent parent is court ordered to pay the child support to CSSD.
+At this time, the court should begin sending the child support payments to CSSD.